ryan-brazeal-ufl/RubPyxRobot/docs/index.md

     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/raspi_config4.png">
 10. Press the tab key on the keyboard and then select *Finish* and press Enter.
 You should now be back at the Raspberry Pi's command prompt.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/raspi_config5.png">
-11. Run the command `sudo i2cdetect -y 1` and you should see a table-like message returned to the screen, as shown in the following image.<br>
+11. Run the command `sudo i2cdetect -y 1` and you should see a table-like message returned to the screen, as shown in the following image.
+This indicates that the Raspberry Pi computer has detected the Adafruit Servo Hat and servo control will now work properly.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/rpi_enable_i2c.png">

+### ii.
+Copy the RubpyxRobot Python scripts to the Raspberry Pi computer